FAForever/wiki-pages/Play/Client/Coop-Missions.md

 - **M28Coop: Hostile Combat Delay**
   - Delays the application of offensive logic to hostile AI units.
 Default is 300 seconds (5 minutes); adjust as needed.

-- **M28Coop: Use M28Easy?**
+- **M28Coop: M28 Personality**
-  - Applies M28EasyAI to allied/hostile AI instead of M28AI, which simplifies unit micro and attack logic for a different challenge level.
+  - Applies the specified personality to allied/hostile AI.
+E.g. use M28Easy to simplify unit micro and attack logic for a different challenge level.

 - **M28 time between orders**
   - By default M28 considers what orders to give its land, air and naval units every second, which allows it to react quickly in order to (for example) kite with its land units.
 This setting allows you to increase the time between orders from 1 second to up to every 10 seconds.